An in-person POS transaction via a POS terminal

 2. Debit card transactions

 A debit transaction happens when your customer uses their debit card to pay for something.
-The POS system sends the transaction details to their bank, which checks the card and account balance before approving the payment.
+The POS system sends the transaction details through a card processor to their bank, which checks the card and account balance before approving the payment.
 Once approved, the money moves from their bank account to your account.

 Another type of debit card transaction is a POS withdrawal, where the customer can withdraw cash while making a purchase.
 For example, if they’re buying $50 worth of groceries, they might ask for a $20 cash withdrawal.
 The customer will then pay a total of $70 with their debit card, and you hand them $20 in cash along with their groceries and receipt.